 If you hire an employee who is bound to develop a long-term working relationship or if you intend to maintain long-term investment in your hired employees, then the process of employee leasing is not ideal for you.

 Most of the employee leasing programs do offer maintenance of the long-term relationship between the company and the employee.
-But most of them provide only temporary services and hence makes it difficult to perform necessary employee deployment programs.
+But most of them provide only temporary services and hence make it difficult to perform necessary employee deployment programs.

 Entities that undertake the services of employee leasing agencies are not able to offer an equivalent level of personalized solutions that they provide to their other employees.
-In most of the cases, companies treat differently the employees that are hired by external agencies.
+In most cases, companies treat differently the employees that are hired by external agencies.

 For this reason, even large number of employees avoids getting hired to an organization through the employee leasing program.
 However, it is not always the situation, but still it happens in most of them.